Bhojpuri region: Etymology

+Geography

+Most of the Bhojpuri region lies in the fertile Gangetic plains, with highlands present in its northern, southern, and southwestern areas.
+The northern part of Bhojpur includes the Shivalik range of the Himalayas, while the southern part includes the Kaimur range, Rohtas Plateau and Chhota Nagpur Plateau.
+The region is traversed by numerous rivers originating from the Himalayas, which enrich the soil and make it highly productive for agriculture.
+Additionally, several other rivers flowing through the region, originate from the Chhota Nagpur Plateau, as well as the Kaimur and Satpura ranges.
+These geographical features have profoundly influenced the cultural and historical development of Bhojpur.

+The Bhojpur region is divided into two unequal halves by the Ganges River, which flows through the middle from west to east.
+On the northern side, rivers such as the Gandak, Ghaghara (Sarayu), Gomti, and Burhi Gandak merge with the Ganges, while on the southern side, rivers like the Sone and Karmnasa, flow into it.
+Other important rivers include the Rapti (a tributary of the Ghaghra), Durgavati (a tributary of the Karmnasa), North Koel, Rihand and Kanhar (tributaries of the Sone), and Sai (a tributary of the Gomti).
+All these rivers ultimately merge with the Ganges, which flows into the Bay of Bengal.
+The Subarnarekha River drains into the Bay of Bengal.
+The North Karo River flows into the South Koel, which then joins the Sankh River to form the Brahmani River, which also drains into the Bay of Bengal.

+People

+The speakers of Bhojpuri language are called Bhojpuriyas and are an Indo-Aryan ethno-linguistic group.
+There are an estimated 150 million Bhojpuriyas worldwide, with the vast majority being Hindu.

 Culture

 The economic and industrial growth of this region had been greatly hindered because of caste-guided political in-fighting and a huge population.

-The culture of Bhojpur is also very much present today in Trinidad and Tobago, Guyana, Suriname, Fiji, Mauritius, and South Africa, due to the many Indian indentured laborers who were sent there by the ruling British in the mid 19th century to the early 20th century, and were from the Purvanchal-Bhojpur region.
+The culture of Bhojpur is also very much present today in Trinidad and Tobago, Jamaica, Guyana, Suriname, Fiji, Mauritius, and South Africa, due to the many Indian indentured laborers who were sent there by the ruling British in the mid 19th century to the early 20th century, and were from the Purvanchal-Bhojpur region.

 Language

-Bhojpuri is a descendant of Magadhi Prakrit which started taking in shape during the reign of the Vardhana dynasty.
-The earliest form of Bhojpuri can be traced in the Siddha Sahitya and Charyapada as early as 7th century A.D.
+Bhojpuri language is a descendant of Magadhi Prakrit which started taking in shape during the reign of the Vardhana dynasty.
+Some scholar enthusiasts like to trace the earliest form of Bhojpuri in the Siddha Sahitya as early as 8th century A.D.
 It is an eastern Indo-Aryan language and one of the easternmost branches of the Indo-European language family.
 The Bhojpuri variant of Kaithi is the indigenous script of Bhojpuri language.

-Festivals
+Music

+Bhojpuri music is a form of Hindustani Classical Music and includes a broad array of Bhojpuri language performances in distinct style, both traditional and modern.